The Buddha, a lot of snails, and a spider

-When I was about 7 years old my parents took me to an exhibition of Buddha statues which impressed me.
-I noticed that some statues showed a Buddha with snails on his head and that is when my Mother told me this story.
+When I was about 7 years old, my parents took me to an exhibition of Buddha statues which impressed me.
+I noticed that some statues showed a Buddha with snails on its head.
+My Mother noticed that and then she told me this story.

 Buddha and the spider